“She’s gone!” Peter gasped.

 Eun, whose brain was no longer connected to a super-dimensional battle-helmet (and consequently, wasn’t busy networking with its acausal circuitry), instantly realized what Bitefighter was pointing at.

 “This one.”
-She grabbed the stick shift by her waist, clicking it into the numberless gear icon, the one emblazoned with a red-and-white picture of an amanita muscaria mushroom.
+She grabbed the stick shift by her waist, clicking it into the numberless gear—the one with a red-and-white picture of an amanita muscaria.

 “EINSTEIN-ROSEN SHUNTS HAVE BEEN PRIMED AND ACTIVATED.”

 The craft began to morph—loud clicks and brisk snaps.
-Outside, the world hazed into a hazy jumble of rainbow lines, all narrowing into a bright focal point to their front.
-When Peter realized what was happening, his eyes widened to the size of dinner plates.
+Outside, the world hazed into a jumble of lines, all narrowing into a bright focal point directly to their front.
+Peter’s eyes widened to the size of dinner plates.